nikitavoloboev/data/docs/writing/writing.md

 # Writing

-I love writing.
+I love [simple](https://twitter.com/jasoncwarner/status/1593677724027326464), effective writing.
 It is incredibly empowering.
-The sheer fact that I can actually put my thoughts onto paper in a way that other people can read and understand is amazing.
+It's the best way aside of video to snapshot knowledge in time for others to learn.

 Paul Graham wrote a wonderful article titled [_Write like you talk_](http://www.paulgraham.com/talk.html) and I agree with it wholeheartedly.
 In my opinion these are the main pillars on which I try to build my writing skills upon.

-Tools like [Lex](https://lex.page/) or [Careful Words](https://carefulwords.com/) are great.
-I love writing of [Matt Levine](https://www.bloomberg.com/opinion/authors/ARbTQlRLRjE/matthew-s-levine).

 ## Honesty